 While in Manchester, an easy detour to Salford to visit the Imperial War Museum North and the Lowry Gallery – home of the national collection of paintings by LS Lowry, England’s most popular 20th Century painter – is recommended.

-For opera buffs, Glyndebourne Festival, which takes place each year in a purpose built opera house in the grounds of a stately home in the south of England is a must, and on a warm summer’s evening, a champagne picnic before the performance begins is hard to beat.
+Glyndebourne Festival Opera, which takes place each year in a purpose built opera house in the grounds of a stately home in the south of England is a must, and on a warm summer’s evening, a champagne picnic on the lawn before the performance begins is hard to beat.

 Hay Festival in Wales